Meet Our Research Team

 Qualified participants will have the opportunity to receive study-related care and investigational medication at no cost.
 Study participants are often compensated for their time and travel to participate.
 The amount paid for participating in a clinical trial varies from study to study."

-If you, or someone you know is interested in finding out more about research or in being contacted for upcoming studies, please call (801) 316-0266 or email Kristy at email@example.com .
+If you, or someone you know is interested in finding out more about research or in being contacted for upcoming studies, please call (801) 316-0266 or email Phil at firstname.lastname@example.org.
 Leave us a message including your name, age, phone number, and skin condition(s) you have.
 We will contact you to discuss what studies may be suitable for you.

 Douglass William Forsha, M.D.

-click here to view C.V.
+Click here to view C.V.

 - GCP Certified Staff